 Check out my 8 Top North Macedonian dishes you need to try.

 Pampushky is a Ukrainian bread roll made of yeast dough from rye, buckwheat or wheat flour.
-They can be baked or fried and savoury pampushky doesn’t contain any filling.
+They can be baked or fried and savoury pampushky contains no filling.

 They’re typically seasoned with garlic sauce and traditionally served with borscht soup.
 The flavour of the garlic compliments the sweetness of the beets in this delicious soup.